agera-sdk/previous-version-2/README.md

 When futurely working on graphical nodes:

 - Provide the types `Node` and `WeakRefNode`.
 Inside `Node` is stored an internal `Arc<NonRefNode>` and inside `WeakRefNode` is an internal `Weak<Gc<NonRefNode>>` to which it dereferences.
+- The parent is stored as a `WeakRefNode` internally.
 - Store a node kind in a `Node` behind an `Arc`, inside an union containing other node kinds.
 - The equality operator compares by reference and the clone method clones the reference. _Do not_ use `#[derive(Clone)]`; implement it manually to make sure no content is cloned:
 ```rust